-Near the end of February, unemployment was still hovering around 3.5%, and almost every manufacturer we spoke to had one thing in common: they needed people.
+Near the end of February 2020, unemployment was hovering around 3.5%, and almost every manufacturer we spoke to had one thing in common: they needed people.
 Production people, primarily, but there were also hundreds of thousands of unfilled positions on sites like Indeed, LinkedIn and Zip Recruiter for both skilled and unskilled labor.

 As we drove by manufacturing plants, “We’re Hiring!” banners were out (some faded from being out so long).
 If you wanted a job in manufacturing, you could get it fairly easily, assuming you could pass a drug test.

-Fast forward to today, and the unemployment estimates are around 15% and projected to average around that figure through the third quarter of 2020.
+Fast forward to April 2020, and the unemployment estimates were around 15% and projected to average around that figure through the third quarter of 2020.
 For a little perspective, the U.S. economy added a total of over 22 million payroll jobs combined since November 2009.
-Compare that to the number of unemployment claims in just the past five weeks: over 26 million.
+Compare that to the number of unemployment claims in just the five weeks between late February and April: over 26 million.